alexandrecorlet/pitsA/README.md

 # pitsA
-A web application developed during the Software Design course at Federal University of Campina Grande (UFCG).
+A web app developed at the Software Design course at Federal University of Campina Grande (UFCG).

 ## UML Class Diagram